WazzuWatch - Report: QB de Laura suspended following arrest

 Report: QB de Laura suspended following arrest

-Freshman quarterback Jayden de Laura, the crown jewel of the 2020 recruiting class, has been suspended indefinitely following his DUI arrest over the weekend, KHQ-TV sports reporter Rob Jesselson reported Monday.
+Washington State freshman quarterback Jayden de Laura, the crown jewel of the Cougars' 2020 recruiting class, has been suspended indefinitely following his DUI arrest over the weekend, KHQ-TV sports reporter Rob Jesselson reported Monday.

 WSU is conducting winter workouts now.
 If the suspension carries over into spring practice, WSU will have three quarterbacks on the active roster: Tennessee transfer Jarrett Guarantano, sophomore Cammon Cooper and walk-on Victor Gabalis.